 - Add the pork loin fillet to the pan, with the bacon topped side down, right on the oil/cumin/garlic mixture.
 Sear this side.
 Once brown, flip to the other side.
 You may need to stir the bacon bits around, and scrape the pan so they don’t burn.
 Continue searing each side of the pork loin.
 Once that is completed, transfer the pork loin to the slow cooker, with the bacon coated side facing upwards.

-- Turn off the heat of the dutch oven, and stir in 1 cup orange juice and 1 tsp chipotle hot sauce.
+- Turn off the heat of the dutch oven, and stir in 1 cup orange juice and 1 teaspoon chipotle hot sauce.
 Stir for about a minute, getting all the bacon bits and other goodies off the bottom of the pan.
 Pour this mixture into the slow cooker on top of the pork loin.
 Cover with the slow cooker lid and cook on low heat for 7-8 hrs, making sure pork reaches its correct temperature.

 - When the pork is done, use two large forks to shred it into strips.
 Remove any fatty bits you might find.
 Stir thoroughly so that the orange juice mixture is evenly distributed throughout the pork shreds.